basho/basho_docs/content/riak/kv/2.1.3/using/cluster-operations/backing-up.md

 Due to Riak's eventually consistent nature, backups can become slightly inconsistent from node to node.
 Data could exist on some nodes and not others at the exact time a backup is made.
-Any inconsistency will be corrected once a backup is restored, either by Riak's [[active anti-entropy]] processes or when the object is read, via [[read repair|Active Anti-Entropy#Read-Repair-vs-Active-Anti-Entropy]].
+Any inconsistency will be corrected once a backup is restored, either by Riak's [active anti-entropy](/riak/kv/2.1.3/learn/concepts/active-anti-entropy/) processes or when the object is read, via [read repair](/riak/kv/2.1.3/learn/concepts/active-anti-entropy/#Read-Repair-vs-Active-Anti-Entropy).

 Additionally, backups must be performed on a stopped node to prevent data loss as a result of the background merging and compaction processes